oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

     If signal dropouts in particular sessions are especially acute or widespread as compared to other sessions, double-check the visual report for other issues.

 #### Group report
-- [ ] Check again the individual visual report of runs with outlying-high FD, ensuring they do not fall into one of the [exclusion criteria](#function-mri).

-- [ ] Check again the individual visual report of runs with outlying-high tSNR, ensuring they do not fall into one of the [exclusion criteria](#function-mri).

-- [ ] Check again the individual visual report of runs with outlying-low SNR, ensuring they do not fall into one of the [exclusion criteria](#function-mri).
+- [ ] Check again the individual visual report of runs with outlying-high FD, outlying-high tSNR or outlying-low SNR, ensuring they do not fall into one of the [exclusion criteria](#function-mri).
 - [ ] Re-examine the individual visual report of sessions for which `fd_perc` > 50% and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).
 - [ ] Verify that smoothness estimates (FWHM) are roughly consistent across all sessions since they were all acquired with the same protocol.
     If this is not the case, re-examine the individual visual report of sessions with outlying (both low or high) FWHM.